hatnote/montage/DEV.md

 2. Some initial data can be loaded by running `python run_data_test.py`
 3. The application can be started with `python montage/server.py`

+Almost all endpoints (except for OAuth and `/static/`) return JSON as long as the proper Accept header is set (done by most libraries) or `format=json` is passed in the query string.

 # TODO

 A bit of space for dev bookkeeping.